spsforks/QB64-Wiki/PLAY.md

 ```
 <sub>Greg Rismoen 12/09/84</sub>

-*Example 3:* Clicking on the grid enables various notes to be played simultaneously.
+Clicking on the grid enables various notes to be played simultaneously.

 ```vb